Embassy of Australia

 Latest news and changes

-Please note, from 18 December 2023, Australian Biometric Collection Centre locations and Service Delivery Partners will change in this region.
-Links to make a biometric collection booking and the new ABCC location can be found on the Department of Home Affairs website at https://immi.homeaffairs.gov.au/help-support/contact-us/offices-and-locations/offices-in-australia/outside-australia
+Please note, on 18 December 2023, Australian Biometric Collection Centre locations and Service Delivery Partners changed in this region.
+If required, links to make a biometric collection booking and the new ABCC location can be found on the Department of Home Affairs website at https://immi.homeaffairs.gov.au/help-support/contact-us/offices-and-locations/offices-in-australia/outside-australia

 For the latest immigration and citizenship news, see News archive.